 Cambodia is at peace after decades of conflict, although important challenges remain.
-Cambodia relies heavily on foreign assistance—between 30 and 40 percent of the central government’s budget depends on donor aid. (is this still true?)
+Cambodia relies heavily on foreign assistance—between 30 and 40 percent of the central government’s budget depends on donor aid.
 U.S. assistance has made significant contributions to the country’s development.
 In 2014, U.S. foreign assistance for programs in health, education, governance, economic growth, and demining of unexploded ordnance totaled over $77.6 million.

 Bilateral Economic Relations

 Cambodia’s economy still suffers from decades of war and internal strife.
 The economy is heavily dollarized; the dollar and riel can be used interchangeably.
-The U.S. normalized economic relations with the country in 1992, [the first para says 1993] and is now the largest single country purchaser of Cambodia’s exports.
+The U.S. normalized economic relations with the country in 1992, and is now the largest single country purchaser of Cambodia’s exports.
 Manufacturing output is concentrated in the garment sector, which dominates Cambodia’s exports, especially to the U.S. and the European Union.

 Cambodia’s Membership in International Organizations

 Cambodia became a member of the United Nations in 1955 following independence from France in 1953.
 Cambodia and the United States belong to a number of the same international organizations, including the UN, International Monetary Fund, World Bank, and World Trade Organization.